-We India's view pharmaceutical industry with a strict bottom-up lens considering the industry's diverse geography-specific segments and challenges.
+We view India's pharmaceutical industry with a strict bottom-up lens considering the industry's diverse segments and geography-specific challenges.
 India offers a structural pathway and investment case given lifestyle-led chronic diseases, but most firms in the industry operate in multiple geographies, with US generics being a key market.
-The US Generics business faces a prolonged fall in profitability due to severe pricing pressure led by the consolidation of buyers, competition, legacy products, regulatory hurdles.
-We have refrained from underwriting eauities in under businesses operating such circumstances.
+The US Generics business faces a prolonged fall in profitability due to severe pricing pressure led by the consolidation of buyers, stiff competition, legacy products, and regulatory hurdles.
+We have refrained from underwriting equities in businesses operating under such circumstances.
 Today, our alignment is a bottom-up one pursuing complex products with low competition, niche therapies, a long gestation period, and a large market size.
 We have managed our exposures here accordingly.

-Technological change today exponential.
+Technological change today is exponential.
 This rapid change lies in the advances of enabling technologies ranging from computing power to data storage to the scale and performance of the Internet.
-These advances create tipping points moments when technologies cross a threshold and trigger sudden and significant change, making them systemically important part of society.
+These advances create tipping points - moments when technologies cross a threshold and trigger sudden and significant change, making them a systemically important part of society.
 And firms that choose to cut back on technology spending will risk long-term competitiveness.
 Despite the inflationary environment, this explains the lack of slowdown in the appetite for server and cloud spending.
 Productivity gains from technology are eventually a key driver of growth and sustainability.
-We continue to see opportunities in the technology space and maintain exposure to the sector. driven strictly by the bottom-up, in areas where growth visibility is long tailed.
+We continue to see opportunities in the technology space and maintain exposure to the sector, driven strictly by the bottom-up, in areas where growth visibility is long tailed.